spring-io/dataflow.spring.io/content/documentation/1-installation/1-local.md

 ---
-path: 'get-started/local-converted/'
+path: 'installation/local/'
-title: 'Local Converted'
+title: 'Local'
 description: 'Getting Started Data Flow using the local server'
 ---

-# Getting Started - Local
+# Installation Local

 This section covers how to get started with Spring Cloud Data Flow on your Local machine.